Jerk Chicken With Rice & Peas

 - To cook in the oven, heat to 180˚C/160˚C Fan/Gas Mark 4.
 Put the chicken pieces in a roasting tin with 1 lime halved and cook for 45 mins until tender and cooked through.

-- In a pot boil 285ml water.
+- For the Rice Flour Flatbread - In a pot boil 285ml water.
 When it comes to the boil, add salt and 2 tsp of oil and mix, then bring it to low heat.

 - Pour in the rice flour, mix and turn off the heat.